 Resilience (Moderator)

+Fig. 2.
+The Impact of Adult Phubbing on Loneliness, Relationship Satisfaction, and Self-Esteem

 Figure 2 presents the proposed integrated conceptual model of adult phubbing.
 The model conceptualizes Fear of Missing Out (FOMO) as a primary antecedent that generates digital anxiety, which in turn predicts adult phubbing behaviour.
 Phubbing is positioned as a mediating mechanism linking digital anxiety to key psychological and relational outcomes, including loneliness, relationship satisfaction, and self-esteem.
 Resilience is incorporated as a moderating factor that influences the strength of the relationships between adult phubbing and its psychological consequences.